 Toronto Light Festival

-New for 2017-18, is the Winter Light Exhibition at Ontario Place.
-The park is undergoing extensive transformations to restore it to its former glory (the Cinesphere is back open!) and a spectacular new light installation is sure to light up Instagram, too.
-The light display is just one aspect of Winter at Ontario Place which includes an ice rink and various winter-themed activities.
-The park is open 7 days a week and the festival is free to attend
+The Winter Light Exhibition returns to Ontario Place for February 2020 and March 2020!
+The light display is just one aspect of “Winter at Ontario Place”, which includes an ice rink and various winter-themed activities.
+The park is open seven days a week and the festival is free to attend

 Although not, strictly speaking, an art project, the new Bentway development, has a fun figure-eight skating trail available for novice and expert skaters alike.
 Embrace the winter wonderland spirit and enjoy gliding on the ice with your loved ones.
 Afterwards, grab a delicious hot chocolate to warm up.